cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

 --- abstract

+This document formalizes and consolidates the definition of the Extended Diagnostic Notation (EDN) of the Concise Binary Object Representation (CBOR), obsoleting non-normative descriptions in Section 8 of RFC 8949 and Appendix G of RFC 8610 and incorporating implementor experience.
+It also specifies a mechanism to add application-oriented extensions to EDN, and defines two such extensions—-for text representations of epoch-based dates/times and IP addresses and prefixes respectively.

+--- middle

+Introduction        {#intro}
+============

-[^abs0-]: The Concise Binary Object Representation (CBOR) (STD 94, RFC 8949)
+The Concise Binary Object Representation (CBOR) (RFC8949) {{STD94}}
     is a data format whose design goals include the possibility of extremely small code size, fairly small message size, and extensibility without the need for version negotiation.

-[^abs0-]

-[^abs1a-]: In addition to the binary interchange format, CBOR from the outset
+In addition to the binary interchange format, CBOR originally ({{RFC7049}})

-[^abs1b-]: defined a text-based "diagnostic notation" in
+    defined a text-based "diagnostic notation" in
     order to be able to converse about CBOR data items without having to resort to binary data.

-[^abs1c-]:
+Appendix G of {{RFC8610}} informally
     extended this into what is known as Extended Diagnostic Notation (EDN).

-[^abs1a-] (RFC 7049) [^abs1b-] RFC 8610 [^abs1c-]

-[^abs3a-]: This document consolidates the definition of EDN, sets forth
-    a further step of its evolution,
-    and is intended to serve as a single reference target in specifications that use EDN.
-    It updates

-​[^abs3a-]
-RFC 8949, obsoleting its Section 8, and
-RFC 8610, obsoleting its Appendix G.

-[^abs3b-]:
-    It specifies an extension point for adding application-oriented extensions to the diagnostic notation.
-    It then defines two such extensions that enhance EDN with text representations of epoch-based date/times and of IP addresses and prefixes

-[^abs3b-] (RFC 9164).

-[^abs4a-]: A few further additions close some gaps in usability.
-     The document modifies one extension originally specified in

-[^abs4a-] Appendix G.4 of RFC 8610 [^abs4b-], and it adds media types.

-[^abs4b-]: to enable further increasing usability.
-     To facilitate tool interoperation, this document
-     specifies a formal ABNF grammar

-[^status]

-[^status]: (This "cref" paragraph will be removed by the RFC editor:)\\
-    The present revision `-14` is intended to reflect the feedback on `-13` as discussed during IETF 121.

---- middle

-Introduction        {#intro}
-============

-[^abs0-]

-[^abs1a-] ({{Section 6 of -old-cbor}}, now {{Section 8 of RFC8949@-cbor}}) [^abs1b-] {{Appendix G of -cddl}} [^abs1c-]

 Diagnostic notation syntax is based on JSON, with extensions for representing CBOR constructs such as binary data and tags.